 school personnel, and bereavement support services available within the

 Pediatricians can also view these brief (1-3 minute) video clips of children and their parents explaining the impact of bereavement (the website for the

-Coalition to Support Grieving Students houses multiple videos, accompanied by print materials, covering an ever broader range of topics related to supporting children who are grieving):
+Coalition to Support Grieving Students houses multiple videos, accompanied by print materials, covering an even broader range of topics related to supporting children who are grieving):

 The long-term needs of pediatricians providing care for the children in the areas affected by the disaster must also be considered.
 Although a pediatrician's first response might be to ensure personal safety and that of family and colleagues while also attempting to meet as many of the needs of their patients and families as possible, the experience of personal injury or loss and witnessing the impact of a disaster on patients and their families will influence their ability to respond professionally.
 Supporting children and families in the aftermath of a disaster can ultimately be quite rewarding, but it is often exhausting and at times overwhelming.
 See

 A Critical Concern: Pediatrician Self-care After Disasters and